SbongileM/SbongileM/README.md

   - SQL (Structured Query Language)

 ## What I'm Currently Working Towards
 - 🔭 I’m currently working on desktop and web applications.
 I'm going to spend some time solidifying my understanding of HTML, CSS, Python, and JavaScript.
-After all, a strong foundation is key to success.
 - 🌱 I’m currently learning web design using Django.
 - 👯 I’m looking to collaborate on stimulating projects that solidify my understanding of both desktop and web application basics